 If you’re interested in more information on how to sell on Amazon, check out our free resource: How to Sell on Amazon FBA for Beginners.

-Amazon individual vs. professional seller plans: what are the key differences?
+Amazon individual vs. professional seller plans: What are the key differences?

 The primary difference between individual and professional Amazon seller plans is your projected volume of sales.

+Having trouble figuring out which plan is best for you?
 Here are a few questions to ask yourself before you start selling products on Amazon: